-With November Approaching, Election Officials Still Face Safety, Security Questions
+With November Approaching, Election Officials Still Face Safety, Security Fears

 He said this "will maximize participation in the November election by offering voters more options while minimizing confusion and risk during the COVID-19 pandemic."
 But local and state election officials are not on board, saying they don't have enough resources for this dual approach.

 At the same time, the threat of foreign interference in the elections remains a concern, as it has been since the 2016 election.
-Intelligence officials continue to warn that foreign actors — especially Russia — are trying to disrupt this year's voting with disinformation and attempted cyberattacks.
+Intelligence officials continue to warn that foreign actors — especially Russia, China and Iran — are trying to disrupt this year's voting with disinformation and attempted cyberattacks.

+On Friday, the director of the National Counterintelligence and Security Center, William Evanina, reiterated the seriousness of the threat.

+"Today, we see our adversaries seeking to compromise the private communications of U.S. political campaigns, candidates and other political targets," he said in a statement.
+"Our adversaries also seek to compromise our election infrastructure, and we continue to monitor malicious cyber actors trying to gain access to U.S. state and federal networks, including those responsible for managing elections."

+Evanina said that the diversity of election systems makes it difficult to "broadly disrupt or change vote tallies without detection."
+However, he added that adversaries are also using social media to "increase discord and to undermine confidence in our democratic process."

 "There are two crises facing our elections right now," Colorado Secretary of State Jena Griswold told NPR.
-She said that all the attention being paid to COVID-19 means that foreign efforts to undermine U.S. democracy are "not front of mind for a lot of states anymore, and that is troubling."
+But she is worried that all the attention being paid to COVID-19 means that foreign efforts to undermine U.S. democracy are "not front of mind for a lot of states anymore, and that is troubling."

 Still, the threat of foreign interference was a major topic at an online meeting this week of the National Association of Secretaries of State.
 Matt Masterson, an adviser with the U.S. Department of Homeland Security's Cybersecurity and Infrastructure Security Agency, told state officials that despite widespread efforts over the past four years to shore up the nation's election infrastructure, serious security gaps remain.